-The customised audio system segment customises audio systems its customer.
+The customised audio system segment includes services such as customisation, design and installation of audio systems for its customer.
 The customisation involves designing the layout of the sound system and the products to be used.

-The distribution and trading segment manufacture and sells audio speaker and other audio accessories to other segment, whole-sale distributors and retailers.
+The distribution and trading segment manufactures and sells audio speaker and other audio accessories to other segment, whole-sale distributors and retailers.

-"Other" segments includes the Group's remaining minor trading and investment holding activities which are not included within reportable segments as they are not separately reported to the chief operating decision maker and they contribute minor amounts of revenue to the Group.
+"Other" segment includes the Group's remaining minor trading and investment holding activities which are not included within reportable segments as they are not separately reported to the chief operating decision maker and they contribute minor amounts of revenue to the Group.